-On receiving this information from M. Gagnon, M. Archambault read the circular, "Quebec's burning hate" Roncarelli and had a conversation with M. Paquette, the Recorderin-Chief at Montreal, who confirmed the statements as to Cartwright J. the appellant furnishing bail.
+On receiving this information from M. Gagnon, M. Archambault read the circular, "Quebec's burning hate" Roncarelli and had a conversation with M. Paquette, the Recorder- Duplessis in-Chief at Montreal, who confirmed the statements as to Cartwright J. the appellant furnishing bail.